 - Use vinyl, plastic or rubber gloves when applying hair dye to avoid staining your hands.

-- Perform a strand test before colouring your whole hair if you are concerned about the colour.
+- Perform a strand test before coloring your whole hair if you are concerned about the color.

-- Use Vaseline around your hairline to prevent the colour staining your forehead skin.
+- Use Vaseline around your hairline to prevent the color staining your forehead skin.